TMA COVID-19 Response Plan (as of August 3, 2020)

 3. Personal Protective Equipment:

-Facemasks and Face Coverings: The museum is requiring the wearing of facemasks or face scarves for staff and guests and for those who can self-determine social distancing at a minimum of a six-foot radius from where one stands or walks.
+Facemasks and Face Coverings: The museum is requiring the wearing of facemasks or face scarves for staff and guests and for those who can not self-determine social distancing at a minimum of a six-foot radius from where one stands or walks.
 Facemasks will be available in the store for purchase for guests who arrive without their own personal protective wear but are interested, and washable facemasks are provided to the staff.

 The risk of not being able to social distance six feet or more will require staff to wear facemasks or face coverings, the type of which best protects them according to their job and to the CDC and OSHA recommendations.

 Gloves will be offered to those shopping in the store and for any reason will be available to all guests should they request such disposable gloves at the visitor service desk.
 Gloves are not required of the TMA staff unless their jobs require such protection.
 Under these circumstances, gloves must be removed and discarded after each transaction and individual usage and replaced with a new set of disposable gloves.

 4. Guest and Employee Health: